AlexisDerumigny/CondCopulas/README.md

 ## Estimation of conditional copulas (using kernel smoothing)

+These functions estimate the conditional copula $C_{X | Z = z}$ in different frameworks.

-* `estimateNPCondCopula`: nonparametric estimation of conditional copulas
+* `estimateNPCondCopula`: nonparametric estimation of conditional copulas.

-* `estimateParCondCopula`: parametric estimation of conditional copulas
+* `estimateParCondCopula`: parametric estimation of conditional copulas.

-* `estimateParCondCopula_ZIJ`: parametric estimation of conditional copulas using (already computed) conditional pseudo-observations
+* `estimateParCondCopula_ZIJ`: parametric estimation of conditional copulas using (already computed) conditional pseudo-observations.

 ## Estimation of conditional Kendall's tau (CKT)

+In this part, we assume that the dimension of $X$ is $2$, i.e. $X = (X_1, X_2)$.
+Instead of estimating the conditional copula $C_{X | Z = z}$, which is an infinite-dimensional object, it is possible to estimate the conditional Kendall's tau (CKT) $\tau_{1,2|Z=z}$, which is a real number for every given value of $z$.

-A general wrapper function:
+To estimate the conditional Kendall's tau, the package provides a general wrapper function:

 * `CKT.estimate`: that can be used for any method of estimating conditional Kendall's tau.
 Each of these methods is detailed below and has its own function.

 ### Kernel-based estimation of conditional Kendall's tau

-* `CKT.kernel`: for any number of variable and with possible choice of the bandwidth
+* `CKT.kernel`: use kernel smoothing to estimate the conditional Kendall's tau.
+The bandwidth can be given by the user or determined by cross-validation.

 ### Kendall's regression

-* `CKT.kendallReg.fit`: fit Kendall's regression, a regression-like method for the estimation of conditional Kendall's tau
+* `CKT.kendallReg.fit`: fit Kendall's regression, a regression-like method for the estimation of conditional Kendall's tau.

-* `CKT.kendallReg.predict`: for prediction of the new conditional Kendall's tau (given new covariates)
+* `CKT.kendallReg.predict`: predict the conditional Kendall's tau given new values $z$ of the covariates.

 ### Classification-based estimation of conditional Kendall's tau